SICP

 After all arguments have had a coercion list created for them, the ones which failed are removed.
 Note that this does mean that when two arguments of the same type occur in the argument list, there will be a duplicate coercion list created, but I consider this a minor peformance hit.

 The last part of the exercise asks for cases where this approach may fail, even when appropriate coercion routines exist.
 One situation, suggested by the hint, is when there are mixed-type operations.
 Since this approach coerces all arguments to only a single type, it cannot match against procedures that accept arguments of different type.
-Suppose an operation such as exponentiation is defined, but only if the exponent is of type real
+As an example, suppose an operation such as exponentiation is defined, but only if the exponent is of type real

 .
-In that case, coercing all the argumnets to complex
+In that case, coercing all the arguments to complex

 type would fail, since exponentiation of complex